Contrastive Learning for Cross-Domain Open World Recognition

 \subsection{Datasets and experimental protocol}

-To assess the performance of \OUR, we consider three very popular datasets in the robotic community and one that has just recently been introduced and is perfectly suited for our scope.
+To assess the performance of \OUR, we rely on the benchmark proposed in \cite{fontanel_owr_cross_domain}, by also extending it in order to consider more recent literature and new data collections.
+In particular we focus on five datasets perfectly suited for our scope.
 All of them contain daily-life objects (spanning from fruit and vegetables to tools and containers) recorded under very different acquisition conditions.

 \textbf{RGB-D Object dataset} (ROD) \cite{lai2011large} is one of the most used RGB-D dataset in robotics for object categorization.
 The objects were placed on a table and captured with different viewpoints.
 The recording was done in a strictly controlled environment without any source of noise \ie without clutter, with a fixed illumination and background.